SpeedyCoder/go-circleci-build/README.md

 # go-circleci-build
-Extension of the circleci gaoling docker image with golangci linter and protobuf compiler.
+Extension of the circleci golang docker image with golangci linter and protobuf compiler.